-The Government has now revoked the legislation that required people working in CQC-registered care homes, or as frontline NHS staff, to be fully vaccinated, on the basis that the measure was no longer necessary.
-It will therefore be even more difficult for employers at other workplaces, to which the legislation did not apply, to justify requiring their existing employees to be vaccinated.
+The legislation that required people working in CQC-registered care homes, or as frontline NHS staff, to be fully vaccinated was revoked in March 2022 on the basis that the measure was no longer necessary.
+It is therefore even more difficult for employers at other workplaces, to which the legislation did not apply, to justify requiring their existing employees to be vaccinated.
 Indeed, there are no statutory provisions that could force individuals to be vaccinated.
 The Public Health (Control of Disease) Act 1984 specifically states that members of the public should not be compelled to undergo any mandatory medical treatment, including vaccinations.

 There are also employment law considerations and risks related to imposing a requirement that employees are vaccinated and taking action against employees who refuse.